raadelmsellati/mytaskellT/mytaskell/README.md

     * Users can sort the tasks in their list by priority, Low TO High.
     * Users are able to filter their list of tasks by a specific prioirty.
 If prio = 8, then view only all the tasks with 8 prio.
     * Users can label their task as finished after it is done.

+## Source Code:
+   # Modules:
+   The modules till the current moment of developing MyTaskell are about 4 modules and all of them depend on each other.
+So far I have the modules: Task, TList, PerF, and Main.

+      * Task:
+   This module is responsible of holding the data types of the program such as Task and TaskList.
+All of the other modules are required to import this module to deal with the data types needed.

+      * TList:

+   Basically, this module is the core module for the basic operations such as add task, modify, remove, and display tasks.
+   This module also is imported by other modules such as main because it has the menu loop and the start function of the program.

+        *PerF:
+   This module is responsible for holding user preference functions.
+These include functions such as count all tasks, get the highest priority task, sort by tasks by priority, etc.
+   Task module is imported in this module to deal with data types.

+         *Main:
+   Responsible for kicking off the program and start the testing process quitting the program using Test.HUnit library.